 You’ll have to be patient because it takes time to crawl.

-Pro Tip #2: Re-evaluate your disavowed links regularly so you can spot the ones that are now in good standing with Google.
+Pro Tip #2: Re-evaluate your disavowed links occasionally so you can spot the ones that are now in good standing with Google.

 Occasionally, some sites penalized by Google will do what they need to do to remove the penalty.